danwing/referee/draft-xyzzy-referee.md

 not previously cached the association of hostname to public key or it has cached that information.

-* If not previously cached, queries that network's Referee with the DNS name of the server (e.g., printer.internal).
+* If not previously cached, the client queries that network's Referee with the DNS name of the server (e.g., printer.internal).
 The Referee responds with the public key fingerprint of that server.
 The client checks if the public key fingerprint (from the Referee) matches the public key